- Immigrant Visas: Notification of Applicant Readiness

 - All applicants for immigrant or fiancé(e) visas must pay the appropriate application fee.
 The fees charged depend on the type of visa.
 Please see Fees for Visa Services for a complete list of fees.
 Applicants who have paid the immigrant fees to NVC are not required to pay additional fees unless only a partial amount was paid.
 Anyone subject to a balance of fees payment will be informed during the interview.
 Fees are payable in U.S. dollars or Hong Kong dollars (HKD) at the Consulate’s exchange rate on the day of the applicant’s interview.
 Payments may be made in cash in U.S. dollars, Hong Kong dollars or credit/debit card (the Consulate accepts Visa, Master Card, American Express, Diners Club and Discover).
 Personal checks are not accepted.
 A combination of U.S. dollars and Hong Kong dollars will not be accepted.

-Applicants for fiancé(e) (K) visas and their accompanying children must pay the non-refundable, non-transferable Machine Readable Visa (MRV) application fee at any 7-11 store in Hong Kong.
-Applicants must first create their profile at Apply for a U.S. Visa or through the Consulate call center (+ 852 5808 4666) or through Apply for a U.S. Visa.
-Applicants should be sure to identify themselves as a fiancé(e) (K) visa applicant.
+Applicants for fiancé (K) visas and their accompanying children can pay the non-refundable visa application fee online with a credit card or debit card; or at any 7-11 stores in Hong Kong.
+Applicants must first create their profile at Apply for a U.S. Visa or through the Consulate call center (+ 852 5808 4666).
+Applicants should be sure to identify themselves as a fiancé (K) visa applicant.
 If applicants opt to pay in cash at a 7-11 store, applicants must get a proper pay statement which can be obtained from the created profile.
-The pay statement then can be taken to any 7-11 store in Hong Kong or Macau for payment.
+The pay statement then can be taken to any 7-11 stores in Hong Kong for payment.
 Once paid, the applicant will receive a receipt which must be brought to the Consulate on the day of the interview.
 Please see Bank and Payment Options/Pay My Visa Fee for details.